-Adoption of the proposed Downtown BID budget does not directly impact City revenue.
-The Downtown BID assessments are restricted for use exclusively by the Downtown BID.
-It is anticipated that a healthy Downtown Business Improvement District will encourage growth of the retail community, which indirectly generates business tax and sales tax revenue for the City.
+Adoption of the proposed Downtown BID budget does not directly impact City revenue, as Downtown BID assessments are restricted for use exclusively by the Downtown BID.
+However, a healthy Downtown Business Improvement District is anticipated to encourage growth of the retail community, which indirectly generates business tax and sales tax revenue for the City.